Which Organelles Are Responsible For Photosynthesis

 2. Chloroplast Stroma: The Site of Carbon Fixation

 The stroma, the fluid-filled space surrounding the thylakoids, is the location of the light-independent reactions (also known as the Calvin cycle).
 This is where the ATP and NADPH generated during the light-dependent reactions are used to convert carbon dioxide (CO2) into glucose.
-Key enzymes and molecules within the stroma facilitate this crucial carbon fixation process:
+Key enzymes and molecules within the stroma help with this crucial carbon fixation process:

-Other Enzymes of the Calvin Cycle: Several other enzymes work in concert with Rubisco to convert the initial three-carbon compound into glucose, a stable energy storage molecule.
+• Other Enzymes of the Calvin Cycle: Several other enzymes work in concert with Rubisco to convert the initial three-carbon compound into glucose, a stable energy storage molecule.

 Supporting Roles of Other Organelles